zenobio93/seat-docs/docs/guides/development/seat_api.md

 Currently, all API endpoints live at `<seat url>/api/<version>` where `<seat url>` is the full url to your SeAT instance and `<version>` is the API version you wish to interact with.

-Since SeAT 3.0 api endpoint documentation is driven from within the source code and presented via a Swagger UI.
+Since SeAT 3.0, API documentation is generated from source code annotations and presented via a Swagger UI.
 As a result, endpoint documentation is now directly available on your instance at the following address `<seat url>/api/documentation`.
 A link to the documentation is also provided on the API key management page available to users with the Superuser role.

+!!! warning "Swagger JSON"
+    If you get an error when viewing the API documentation that complains about a file called `api-docs.json`, make sure that you ran the `php artisan l5-swagger:generate` command as part of the installation and upgrade routines.

 ## Authentication